wds4/pretty-good/README.md

 ## Download and install Pretty Good

-The latest release will be made available [here](https://github.com/wds4/pretty-good/releases).
+The latest releases will be made available [here](https://github.com/wds4/pretty-good/releases).

 ### MacOS